A Discussion with Robert Cekuta, Deputy Assistant Secretary of State for Energy, Sanctions and Commodities

-Background: As part of the Future of Track-Two Diplomacy Undergraduate Fellows Seminar, in fall 2010 Nora Hajjar interviewed Robert Cekuta, Deputy Assistant Secretary of State for Energy, Sanctions and Commodities, about the intersections of US foreign policy, religion, and Track II diplomacy.
+Background: As part of the Future of Track-Two Diplomacy Undergraduate Fellows Seminar, in fall 2010 Nora Hajjar interviewed Robert Cekuta, deputy assistant secretary of state for energy, sanctions, and commodities, about the intersections of U.S. foreign policy, religion, and track-two diplomacy.

 Yes, especially in the Middle East and the changes that have occurred over the decades.
-In Yemen, the conflicts with the Sunni and Shiahs escalated in the late 70s.
-This is around the same time as the overthrow of the Shah in Iran.
-After these actions in the 70s, the role that Islam played changed; it became part of foreign policy.
+In Yemen, the conflicts with the Sunni and Shi'as escalated in the late 1970s.
+This is around the same time as the overthrow of the shah in Iran.
+After these actions in the 1970s, the role that Islam played changed; it became part of foreign policy.
 Islam became an ideology rather than religion; it became a point of greater conflict.
-This isn’t just how the rest of the world begun to perceive the Middle East but it’s also how the Middle East begun to perceive itself through the shiah/sunni conflicts.
+This isn’t just how the rest of the world begun to perceive the Middle East, but it’s also how the Middle East begun to perceive itself through the Shi'a/Sunni conflicts.
 Islam begins to be perceived in a way that is not fair.
 We begin to profile individuals.
-If someone has a hijab on what does it mean?
+If someone has a hijab on, what does it mean?
 It simply means that that person is more comfortable with it on.
 In Afghanistan most of Western women there would have a long scarf on because they felt more comfortable in the environment.
-Today, the way we deal with Islam has become a threat/standing up for what we believe it certainly much more than before.
+Today, the way we deal with Islam has become a threat/standing up for what we believe it, certainly much more than before.
 We consider Islam in foreign affairs much more today than in the past.
 In Albania, religious identity also was difficult.
-While Albanians chose to identify themselves as Albanians first and then by their religion, it became a point of contention in the 90s as Greeks wanted to identify Albanians to be Orthodox when in fact they weren’t.
+While Albanians chose to identify themselves as Albanians first and then by their religion, it became a point of contention in the 1990s as Greeks wanted to identify Albanians to be Orthodox, when in fact they weren’t.
 Americans are certainly more comfortable in dealing with religion in foreign affairs than Europeans.
 This is because Americans have values and human dignities in the way that we handle foreign policy.
-This becomes very important to the US both implicitly and explicitly.
+This becomes very important to the United States both implicitly and explicitly.

 Tell me about how your training prepared you to work in the highly religious environment of today’s world.

 Prior to going to Yemen as a Foreign Service officer, I had to attend an area studies course where I was taught about Islam and how to behave.
-As a class we went to the mosque on Wisconsin and we learned how to behave in a mosque and how to treat the Qu’ran.
-Prior to going to the Balkans, I received training on the Orthodoxy.
-Even though, I myself, am Catholic, I was still trained on Orthodoxy.
-This happens before people go to India – they are trained on eastern religions.
-Training on religion includes learning about the belief structure, how it is applied/what it may mean/ how to respect it.
+As a class we went to the mosque on Wisconsin, and we learned how to behave in a mosque and how to treat the Qur'an.
+Prior to going to the Balkans, I received training on Orthodox [Christianity].
+Even though I myself am Catholic, I was still trained on Orthodoxy.
+This happens before people go to India—they are trained on Eastern religions.
+Training on religion includes learning about the belief structure, how it is applied, what it may mean, how to respect it.

 I don’t believe that.
-President Bush especially put effort towards dealing with faith-based organizations oversees.
-We have worked with Catholic churches, Karitas, and world vision.
-This does not mean 19th century proselytizing but they want to help because it is part of their values.
-Karitas has often been a contractor.
-For example, Karitas was a contractor in the Kosovo refugee crisis.
-Even though Kosovar Albanians are Muslims, Karitas still aided.
+President [George W.] Bush especially put effort towards dealing with faith-based organizations oversees.
+We have worked with Catholic churches, Caritas, and World Vision.
+This does not mean nineteenth century proselytizing, but they want to help because it is part of their values.
+Caritas has often been a contractor.
+For example, Caritas was a contractor in the Kosovo refugee crisis.
+Even though Kosovar Albanians are Muslims, Caritas still aided.
 It provides help to 400,000 Kosovar refugees in Albania.
-Karitas provided a lot of help, as Albania is a very small country itself.
+Caritas provided a lot of help, as Albania is a very small country itself.
 This did not mean they participated in proselytizing.
 We often rely on faith-based organizations.

 Can you talk about what the term reconciliation means to you?

 Reconciliation is moving forward without having to discuss full on forgiveness.
-This is what you saw in Post-Taliban Afghanistan.
-This is also what you Europe do after WW2 in their actions towards Germany.
-You recognize there are great tensions but you have to move ahead.
-In the Catholic Church this is especially true because of absolutism but other religions don’t have that.
-In the Catholic Church it’s based on values of human dignity and recognizing that people are something; do unto others as you want them to do unto you.
-In the Islamic faith you see the need for brotherhood, being part of the umma, the religious community.
+This is what you saw in post-Taliban Afghanistan.
+This is also what you Europe do after World War II in their actions towards Germany.
+You recognize there are great tensions, but you have to move ahead.
+In the Catholic Church this is especially true because of absolutism, but other religions don’t have that.
+In the Catholic Church it’s based on values of human dignity and recognizing that people are something: do unto others as you want them to do unto you.
+In the Islamic faith you see the need for brotherhood, being part of the ummah, the religious community.
 This is also about finding a way forward.
-Presidents Bush and Obama both put a lot of effort in claiming that Islam is not a violent religion.
+Presidents Bush and [Barack] Obama both put a lot of effort in claiming that Islam is not a violent religion.
 Despite what happened in 9/11, this was done as an effort to move forward.

 Are there examples in your career when religious factors hindered or aided U.S. policy?

 Iran.
-Religion became an opposition tool against the Shah.
-Many ayotollahs agreed with Rhomeini while other’s didn’t.
-This is also the case today with Ahmadinejad.
-A positive example is the relation with Pope John Paul.
-Also, our work with rabbi who is into interfaith understanding in the Balkans have helped.
+Religion became an opposition tool against the shah.
+Many ayatollahs agreed with Khomeini, while others didn’t.
+This is also the case today with [Mahmoud] Ahmadinejad.
+A positive example is the relation with Pope John Paul II.
+Also, our work with a rabbi who is into interfaith understanding in the Balkans has helped.